Stout, George L. (George Leslie), b. 1897 d. 1978

 - Oral history interview with George Leslie Stout, 1978 March 10-21

-- Image Gallery items from other collections related to Stout, George L. (George Leslie)
+- Image and Media Gallery items from other collections related to Stout, George L. (George Leslie)

 Related MaterialsIn 1978, Robert Stout, son of George Stout, loaned four diaries to the Archives of American Art for microfilming on Reel 1378.
 The diaries were returned to Robert Stout, son of George Stout, after microfilming.
 Stout describes his experiences surveying war-caused damages in France, Germany, and Japan, and the recovery of Nazi impounded art works.
 Several letters, memos, personal documents, printed matter, and a photograph of U.S. military personnel and others viewing an art exhibit, are included in the diaries.
 The diaries are not described in the container list of this finding aid.